-Version Comment Date Adopted Draft Draft Plan accepted by Council for public consultation 31 August 2004 Version 1 Final Plan adopted by Council 14 December 2004 Version 2 Proposed amendments resulting from 2005 audit 6 June 2006 Version 3 Proposed amendments resulting from 2009 review 27 October 2009 Version 4 Proposed amendments resulting from 2013 review 29 October 2013 Version 5 Amended and adopted by Council following the 2017 review 30 May 2017 Version 5.1 Amended to correct omissions 25 July 2017 Version 5.2 Amended and adopted by Council
+Version Comment Date Adopted Draft Draft Plan accepted by Council for public consultation 31 August 2004 Version 1 Final Plan adopted by Council 14 December 2004 Version 2 Proposed amendments resulting from 2005 audit 6 June 2006 Version 3 Proposed amendments resulting from 2009 review 27 October 2009 Version 4 Proposed amendments resulting from 2013 review 29 October 2013 Version 5 Amended and adopted by Council following the 2017 review 30 May 2017 Version 5.1 Amended to correct omissions 25 July 2017 Version 5.2 Amended and adopted by Council 25 September 2018 Version 6 Amended and adopted by Council ТВА

-Approval Name CEO Andi Diamond
+Approval Name Signature Date CEO Andi Diamond

 The latest approved version of this document and the Monash Register of Public Roads may be viewed at the City of Monash service centres during normal business hours.
-The Road Management Plan may also be viewed on Council's website.
+The Road Management Plan and Public Road Register may also be viewed on Council's website.